NonichKellykelly/alx-pre_course/0x01-git/README.md

-my second read me file in 0x01-git directory
+This is my second change in my READme